-Instead of using a group, it is also possible to provide a set of face pairs which can be identified under the action of a group.
-This approach can also be modified if local symmetries can be described via face identifications.
-For instance, finite cutouts of triply periodic surfaces can be oven reduced to a single translational cell or fundamental domain which describes the whole surface, see \cite{TPMS}.

-The resulting speed up compared to methods that do not exploit the symmetry of the given complex corresponds in both steps to the number of orbits.
-The number of orbits for a group operation on a given set can be computed by the use of the well-known result attributed to Cauchy, Frobenius and Burnside:
+The resulting speedup compared to methods that do not exploit the symmetry of the given complex is proportional in both steps to the number of orbits.
+The number of orbits for a group acting on a given set can be computed using a well-known result attributed to Cauchy, Frobenius and Burnside: